What do you need help with?

 Who’s on the team?▾

-The top 21 by vote are elected daily as custodian and are responsible for multisig control of the entire system.
-Initially the DAC is run by a core team called genesis custodians as the platform is being created and implemented.
+The top 21 by vote are elected daily as custodian and are responsible for building the VIGOR protocol according to the whitepaper and securing the multisig.